How often are income distributions made?

 If the income produced by the property is variable (i.e. determined by the performance of the underlying asset such as under an assured shorthold tenancy (AST)), then the interest for the company is not deemed tax deductible by HMRC for corporation tax purposes.
 Distributions are therefore taxable as dividend income for the investor.

-If rent is not paid then there will be no distribution.
+For properties let on an AST paying a variable rate of interest, If rent is not paid then there will be no distribution.